Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 Pros:

-• A welcoming, vibrant and social culture.
+• Welcoming and vibrant culture.

-• Student visa (subclass 500) allows students to work in Australia.
+• Student visa (subclass 500) allows work.

-• Many natural sites and activities.
+• Abundance of natural sites and activities.

 Cons: